Guadalajara: Landmarks

-The cathedral is bordered to the east by the Plaza de la Liberación, nicknamed the Plaza de las Dos Copas, referring to the two fountains on the east and west sides.
-Facing this plaza is the Teatro Degollado (Degollado Theater).
+The cathedral is bordered to the east by the Plaza de la Liberación (Freedom Square), nicknamed the Two Cups Square (Plaza de las Dos Copas), referring to the two fountains on the east and west sides.
+Facing this square is the Degollado Theater (Teatro Degollado).
 It was built in the mid-nineteenth century in Neoclassical design.
 The main portal has a pediment with a scene in relief called "Apollo and the Muses" sculpted in marble by Benito Castañeda.
 The interior vaulted ceiling is painted with a fresco by Jacobo Gálvez and Gerardo Suárez which depicts a scene from the Divine Comedy.
-Behind the theater is another plaza with a fountain called the Fuente de los Fundadores (Fountain of the Founders).
-The plaza is in the exact spot where the city was founded and contains a sculpture depicting Cristobal de Oñate at the event (finsemana).
+Behind the theater is another square with a fountain called the Founders Fountain (Fuente de los Fundadores).
+The square is in the exact spot where the city was founded and contains a sculpture depicting Cristóbal de Oñate at the event.

-Between the Cathedral and the Hospicio is the large Plaza Tapatía, which covers 70,000 m2.
+Between the Cathedral and the Hospice is the large Plaza Tapatía, which covers 70,000 m2.
 Its centerpiece is Inmolación de Quetzalcóatl.
-Southeast of this plaza is the Mercado Libertad, also called the Mercado de San Juan de Dios, one of the largest traditional markets in Mexico.
+Southeast of this square is the Mercado Libertad, also called the Mercado de San Juan de Dios, one of the largest traditional markets in Mexico.
 The Temple of San Juan de Dios, a Baroque church built in the 17th century, is next to the market.